TehShrike/expire-unused-keys/readme.md

 	var activity = function(thingKey) {
 		areTheseThingsInteresting[thingKey] = true

-		// note that this thing was interacted with expirer.touch(thingKey)
+		// note that this thing was fiddled with expirer.touch(thingKey)
 	}